DAHCommons/dahc-web/_posts/2017-09-27-call-for-participation.markdown

 ---
 layout:  default
 title:   "DAHC Call for Participants"
 author:  Jeremy Douglas
 date:    2017-09-27
+excerpt: The call for Fall 2017 is open!
 ---

 ## DAHC Call for Participants"